 If you have any further compliance questions, you can contact us below.
 Not only can we leverage the strength of our partner firms in the U.S., but our global network of firms extends to other countries around the world.

 We take decisive action to resolve complex fraud schemes.
 Learn more.

-Jonathan Cooperman is a Partner at Farber and is the Leader of the Fraud, Forensics & Asset Recovery and Litigation Support practice.
+Jonathan Cooperman is a Partner Emeritus at Farber and is the Leader of the Fraud, Forensics & Asset Recovery and Litigation Support practice.
 His practice focuses on fraud investigations, forensic accounting, and asset recovery, particularly in uncovering and recovering assets for victims of fraud around the world.
-Jonathan can be reached at 416.496.3702 and email@example.com.
+Jonathan can be reached at 416.496.3702 and firstname.lastname@example.org.

 Allan Nackan is a Partner at Farber and co-leads the firm’s Restructuring practice.
 His practice focuses on corporate insolvency and restructuring, financial advisory services, cross-border restructuring, fraud investigations and forensic accounting.
 Allan can be reached at 416.496.3732 and email@example.com.